30th Waffen Grenadier Division of the SS: Combat

 The success of the French breakthrough in the Belfort Gap starting on 13 November 1944 created a crisis in the German defences from Belfort to Mulhouse.
-With defending units under severe pressure by the French advance, the Germans committed the 30th SS Division to counterattack the French attack at Seppois.
-The advance of the SS division on 19 November reached a point roughly a mile north of Seppois, but was held there and pushed back by French counterattacks.
-The division then went on the defensive in the area around Altkirch.
+Siegling offered the use of the 30th Waffen Grenadier Division to the 19th Army, tasked with defending the area.
+Because of its previous mutiny, the 19th Army rejected its deployment to the front, insisting that it be used for security in the rear.
+With defending units under severe pressure by the French advance, the Germans committed the 30th Waffen-SS Division to counterattack the French at Seppois.
+The advance of the SS unit on 19 November reached a point roughly a mile north of Seppois, but was held there and pushed back by French counterattacks.
+On 22 November 1944, the unit fought against the French 1st Armored Division and was credited with destroying six tanks.
+The war diary of German Supreme Command West noted their success and included praise for the bravery of the 30th Waffen Grenadier Division.
+The division then went on the defensive in the area around Altkirch on the instructions of Himmler, where it was subordinated to the LXIII Army Corps.
+The division's Regiment 76 was used to hold the Altkirch–Hirtzbach line while Regiment 75 was along the Rhône–Rhine Canal.

-As the German situation in lower Alsace solidified into what would become known as the Colmar Pocket, the 30th SS Division remained in the German front line north of Huningue and west of the Rhine River.
+As the German situation in lower Alsace solidified into what would become known as the Colmar Pocket, the 30th Waffen Grenadier Division of the SS remained in the German front line north of Huningue and west of the Rhine River.
+As the fighting went on, there were shortages of artillery, and the 30th division had to face French armor with only infantry weapons.
+In late November the unit began collapsing and abandoning its positions, at which point Siegling concluded that it was no longer combat capable.
 In late December 1944, with its manpower down to 4,400 men, the division was withdrawn from the front and ordered to the Grafenwöhr training area deep inside of Germany.